 Equipment providers can integrate remote communication unit into equipment directly.
 But often, they get M2M device from other providers, which mainly provide remote communication capability.
 They embed one M2M device into one equipment.

 More and more equipment begin to use mobile network to communicate with the back-end application because of the convenience and low-cost of the current mobile network.
-In this case, SIM Card or UIM Card should be put into the M2M device. eUICC [i.16] can be one of the best choices.
+In this case, SIM Card or UIM Card should be put into the M2M device. eUICC[b-ETSI TS103.383] can be one of the best choices.

 This contribution mainly focuses on M2M service provisioning in the above case.
 M2M service consists of the service provided by M2M service platform and network service provided by the mobile network.
 Therefore, full M2M service provisioning consists of M2M service provisioning and network service provisioning.
 The former is to allow M2M device to talk with M2M service platform.
 The latter is to make M2M device access mobile network.